Assess Safety of Travel Abroad

 In addition to the overall travel advisory level for each country, the State Department may issue security alerts with a different advisory level for a specific area or region within a country.

-When the State Department bases a travel advisory in whole or in part on prevalence of COVID-19or other health considerations, it relies heavily on, and refers travelers to, travel health notices and related advice from the Centers for Disease Control and Prevention (CDC), discussed below.
+When the State Department bases a travel advisory in whole or in part on health considerations, it relies heavily on, and refers travelers to, travel health notices and related advice from the Centers for Disease Control and Prevention (CDC), discussed below.

 The State Department reviews Level 1 and Level 2 advisories at least annually and Level 3 and 4 advisories at least every six months.

 The CDC issues three levels of travel health notices.
 The most serious is the Warning Level 3 to avoid nonessential travel because of widespread serious outbreaks of a disease or other public health concerns that are a high risk.
 In addition to Warning Level 3, the other CDC levels are:

 - Watch Level 1: Practice Usual Precautions (“Usual baseline risk or slightly above baseline risk for destination and limited impact to the traveler”)

 - Alert Level 2: Practice Enhanced Precautions (“Increased risk in defined settings or associated with specific risk factors; certain high-risk populations may wish to delay travel to these destinations”)

 Your institution should use these strategies with its study abroad programs.